-Finally, I would like to thank you, our shareholders, for your early commitment and ongoing loyalty.
-Without your support there would be no 'community' in front of your 'bank'.
+Finally, I would like to thank you, our shareholders, for your continued support and loyalty which are extremely important to the ongoing growth of Babinda Community Financial Services Ltd and the success of Babinda Community Bank® Branch.
 As shareholders in BCFSL, you have invested in a company which supports your community, every day.